JFtechOfficial/ultimate-ambilight-setup/README.md

 ## 📚 Resources
-Here is my step-by-step video guide to build the ultimate Ambilight setup:
+Here is my step-by-step video guide to build the ultimate Ambilight setup: *TO-DO* The `hyperion.config.json` file is an example of working configuration file for hyperion (generated via [HyperCon](https://github.com/hyperion-project/hypercon))
-Hyperion-project:
+Please visit the [hyperion-project website](https://hyperion-project.org) and support the developers!

 ## 🎁 Contributing